This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small hummingbird cake recipe, check out our Leftover Ingredients Recipe Finder.

-• Sugar: Granulated sugar sweetens the cake.
+• Granulated Sugar: Sweetens the cake.

-• Cinnamon: Adds warmth and depth, complementing the fruit.
+• Ground Cinnamon: Adds warmth and depth.

-• Baking Soda: Helps the cake rise and become fluffy.
+• Baking Soda: Helps the cake rise.

-• Vanilla Extract: Enhances the cake’s flavor.
+• Vanilla Extract: Adds flavor.

-• Salt: A pinch balances and brings out the flavors.
+• Salt: Enhances the flavors.

 • Egg: Binds the ingredients and adds moisture.